nate-c-foster/scada2-doc/docs/intro/scada2.md

 tedious work of lining up rows, enforcing security, creating read/writing tag bindings, and adding the correct style classes.
 This is taken care of in the form templates.
-Also, maintenance is much easier since only a view places need to be updated to update every faceplate/dock that uses form templates.
+Also, maintenance is much easier since only a few places need to be updated to update every faceplate/dock that uses form templates.
 See image below of a custom dock made using form templates.